RainbowResort/coppermine/plugins/enlargeit/readme.txt

 How to configure:
 -----------------
-* Use the additional button 'EnlargeIt!' in admin menu.
+* Use the additional button 'EnlargeIt!' in admin menu or on the plugin manager page.

 How to uninstall: